IronyProject/Irony/ReadMe.txt

 http://www.codeplex.com/irony

 Prerequisites
+  OS: Windows XP, Vista or Windows 7;
-  Windows XP or Vista; Visual Studio 2008, .NET Framework 3.5
+  Visual Studio 2008, .NET Framework 3.5

 Demo instructions
 To run Grammar Explorer
 * Open Irony_All.sln solution file in Visual Studio.
 * Right-click on the project "030.Irony.GrammarExplorer" and select "Set as StartUp project" from context menu.
 * Click Run button on toolbar (F5).
 Grammar Explorer Window opens.
-* Important: if you are launching the Grammar Explorer for the first time after downloading Irony and if you see that Grammars combobox is not empty, then make sure you clear: click on the button next to the combobox and select "Remove all"
+* !!!Important: if you are launching the Grammar Explorer for the first time after downloading Irony and if you see that Grammars combobox is not empty, then make sure you clear it: click the button next to the combobox and select "Remove all"
 * If Grammars combobox on top is empty, click on the button next to it (or right-click the combobox) and select "Add grammar" command.
 In the file-open window that appears, navigate to (root)\Irony.Samples\bin\debug folder and select Irony.Samples.dll.
 Application will popup a small window with a list of grammars in selected assembly.